About Stephanie Nakasian

 17 Full Length Recordings as Guest Artist

-Headline performances - Kenndy Center, Lincoln Center, Northsea Jazz Festival, Jazz Party At Sea Cruise, NC Jazz Festival, to name a few
+Headline performances - Kennedy Center, Lincoln Center, Northsea Jazz Festival, Jazz Party At Sea Cruise, NC Jazz Festival, to name a few

 - 35 Years as a touring jazz vocalist including 2 years performing with the Jon Hendricks Group